PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/corporate-policy.md

 The following corporate policy defines an initial governance position, which is the starting point for this journey.
 This article defines early-stage risks, initial policy statements, and early processes to enforce policy statements.

 > [!NOTE]
 >The corporate policy is not a technical document, but it drives many technical decisions.
-The governance MVP described in the [overview](./overview.md) ultimately derives from this policy.
+The governance minimum viable product (MVP) described in the [overview](./overview.md) ultimately derives from this policy.
 Before implementing a governance MVP, your organization should develop a corporate policy based on your own objectives and business risks.

 ## Cloud Governance team